 Target Audience: Developers who want to try out passkeys with their website and / or app and, for that, need to adopt WebAuthn on their server.

 Apple announced at WWDC21 that WebAuthn credentials will be available as "passkeys" in the iCloud Keychain, as well as the availability of system-wide WebAuthn APIs on iOS, iPadOS, and macOS.
+You can try a the live demo of this guide here: Passkey demo

 Passkeys are based on WebAuthn, a capability of your operating system that enables your device to store private key material (the WebAuthn credentials) and generate signatures with them to authenticate you against a web server.
-Sounds complicated, we know, but for the end user this breaks down to using Touch ID, Face ID, or other biometrics on websites and apps instead of passwords.
+Sounds complicated, but for the end user this breaks down to using Touch ID, Face ID, or other biometrics on websites and apps instead of passwords.
 At the same time, behind the scenes, the WebAuthn protocol allows for a very strong, unphishable, cryptographic multi-factor authentication mechanism that can replace all other current second-factor methods like OTP apps, SMS codes, while being far more secure.

 While the WebAuthn API has been available on all major platforms – including iOS and macOS – for some time, Apple’s new "passkeys in iCloud Keychain" feature is attempting to solve WebAuthn’s biggest remaining pain point.
 The synchronization of WebAuthn credentials across all devices of a user enables true passwordless accounts that do not need to fall back to less secure authentication or recovery methods like passwords if you want to sign in to a website or app on a new device.
 Once enrolled, users can sign in with Face ID and Touch ID on all their (Apple-only, for now) devices without worrying at all about creating or memorizing a password or becoming the victim of a password-related attack like Phishing.